 - 1. Any student organization that fails to complete the materials necessary to maintain active status will be deemed inactive. - 2.
-Inactive student organizations may remain active status by completing the renewal steps: - a.
+Inactive student organizations may regain active status by completing the renewal steps: - a.
 Updating their profile with the Office of Campus Involvement including updated officer names and a dated Constitution. - b.
 Providing representation to fifty percent (50%) of all regularly scheduled President's Club meetings. - 3.
-A student organization that has remained on the "Inactive Student Organizations" list for two (2) consecutive years will have its official recognition revoked. - 4.
-All Greek social organizations must be active and recognized members of the appropriate ECU-recognized Greek governing body and abide by the rules and regulations of the appropriate ECU-recognized Greek governing body.
-The ECU Office of Campus Involvement is responsible for identifying the appropriate governing body.
-Greek social organizations that are not active and/or are not recognized members of their governing council may have their University recognition revoked.
+A student organization that has remained on the "Inactive Student Organizations" list for two (2) consecutive years will have its official recognition revoked.